Sidney Rigdon: Far West, Missouri, 1838

 Rigdon and Smith moved to Far West, Missouri, and established a new church headquarters there.

 According to one report, while the Mormons were encamped at Adam-ondi-Ahman, Rigdon criticized Smith and others who were engaged in recreational wrestling on Sunday.
-Rigdon reportedly "rushed into the ring, sword in hand, and said that he would not suffer a lot of men to break the Sabbath day in that manner".
-Smith "dragged him from the ring, bareheaded, and tore Rigdon's fine pulpit coat from the collar to the waist".
-Reportedly, "after that Rigdon never countermanded the orders of the Prophet, to my knowledge—he knew who was boss".
+Rigdon reportedly "rushed into the ring, sword in hand, and said that he would not suffer a lot of men to break the Sabbath day in that manner."
+Smith "dragged him from the ring, bareheaded, and tore Rigdon's fine pulpit coat from the collar to the waist."
+Reportedly, "after that Rigdon never countermanded the orders of the Prophet, to my knowledge—he knew who was boss."

 As spokesman for the First Presidency, Rigdon preached several controversial sermons in Missouri, including the Salt Sermon and the July 4th Oration.
 These speeches have sometimes been seen as contributing to the conflict known as the 1838 Mormon War in Missouri.

 As a result of the conflict, the Mormons were expelled from the state, and Rigdon and Smith were arrested and imprisoned in Liberty Jail.
 Rigdon was released on a writ of habeas corpus and made his way to Illinois, where he joined the main body of Mormon refugees in 1839.

 Nauvoo, Illinois, 1839–44

-Smith and his followers were allowed to escape from Liberty Jail in Missouri as ordered by Lt.
-Governor Boggs, and so they were released by a sheriff on their way to stand trial.
+Smith and his followers were allowed to escape from Liberty Jail in Missouri as ordered by Governor Boggs, and so they were released by a sheriff on their way to stand trial.
 Smith went on to found the city of Nauvoo, Illinois.
 Rigdon continued to act as church spokesman and gave a speech at the ground-breaking of the Nauvoo Temple.
 On June 1, 1841, Sidney Rigdon was ordained as a "Prophet, Seer, and Revelator".

 However, Smith and Rigdon's relationship began to deteriorate in Nauvoo.
 Rigdon's participation in church administrative affairs became minimal.
 He did not reside in Nauvoo and served in a local church presidency in Pittsburgh, Pennsylvania.
 He was also in poor health.

-In the summer of 1842, John C. Bennett, accused Smith of attempting to take Rigdon's daughter Nancy as a plural wife.
+In the summer of 1842, John C. Bennett, accused Smith of attempting to take Rigdon's daughter Nancy Rigdon as a plural wife.
 According to Bennett, Nancy rejected the proposal.
 The accusation led to a confrontation between the Rigdon and Smith families wherein Smith denied having raised the issue with Nancy.